Marketing’s job is never done. It’s about perpetual motion. We must continue to innovate every day.

 1. Research your market

-Every school needs market research, which is an essential component for building a marketing plan.
+Every school needs market research, which is essential for building a marketing plan.
 Market research is a time-consuming activity to do.
-Nonetheless, you must conduct market research because it will give you the data on the needs and priorities of your target market.
+Nonetheless, you must conduct market research because it will give you data on the needs and priorities of your target market.

-Also, the data you will collect can help your team in creating personalized messages.
+Also, the data you will collect can help your team create personalized messages.